Donna F. Byrne

 - filed a successful petition for declaratory order on behalf of PJM and secured a FERC order vindicating enforceability of tariff liability limitation under attack from civil tort litigant (PJM Interconnection, L.L.C., 139 FERC ¶ 61,183 (2012), order on reh’g, 142 FERC 61,020 (2013));

-- successfully defended FirstEnergy Corp. in a complaint proceeding alleging miscellaneous violations associated with capacity auctions and MBR authorization, and obtained order denying complaint and declining to initiate enforcement investigation (EnerNOC Inc. v.
+- successfully defended FirstEnergy Corp. in a complaint proceeding alleging miscellaneous violations associated with capacity auctions and market-based rate authorization, and obtained order denying complaint and declining to initiate enforcement investigation (EnerNOC Inc. v.
 FirstEnergy Corp., 135 FERC 61,027 (2011));

 - represented a merchant transmission project as intervenor in appeal resulting in an order affirming favorable FERC decision (Pub.
 Serv.
 Elec. & Gas Co. v.
 FERC, 485 F.3d 1164 (D.C.
 Cir.
 2007));